microconfig/microconfig/README.md

 ```

 # Profiles and explicit env name for includes and placeholders
-As we discussed you can create env specific properties using filename pattern application.${ENV}.properties.
+As we discussed you can create env specific properties using filename pattern: application.${ENV}.properties.
 You can use the same approach for creating profile specific properties.

 For example you can create folder for http client timeout settings: